Fine-Tuning Phi-2 with LoRA and QLoRA

 QLoRA (arXiv:2305.14314) is LoRA with quantized weights:

 • Hybrid technique.
-It combines quantization with low-rank adaptation to push parameter efficiency even further, cutting memory and compute.
+It combines quantization with low-rank adaptation to push parameter efficiency even further.
+This cuts memory and compute.

 • Resource-constrained fine-tuning.
-It makes fine-tuning large models feasible on limited hardware — even a single consumer GPU.
+It makes fine-tuning large models possible on limited hardware, even a single consumer GPU.

 • High performance.
-Despite the reduced resources, it maintains strong downstream performance.
+Despite the reduced resources, it keeps strong downstream performance.

 • Normalized quantization.
-QLoRA uses normalized quantization (NF4) so the quantized weights stay on the same scale as the originals, preserving quality.
+QLoRA uses normalized quantization (NF4).
+So the quantized weights stay on the same scale as the originals, which preserves quality.

 Diagram of QLoRA: a quantized frozen base model with LoRA adapters trained on top